Senior Essay

-The senior essay is the capstone project of a Relgious Studies major.
-This paper is a 25-30 page essay on a topic chosen by the student and approved by the adviser upon receipt of a student's proposal by the end of the third quarter prior to expected graduation.
-The character and content of the essay, which is meant to allow the student to call into play knowledge and skills learned in the course of the major, may take several forms.
-For example, a student may return to a subject studied earlier but now pursued in more depth or from a new perspective, research a recent or new topic of interest in the field, or offer a carefully framed critical assessment of what has been learned in the major based on review of influential sources, theories, and methods of studying religion.
-The senior essay is read and graded by the student's adviser and one other member of the Religious Studies faculty.
+A 25- to 30-page essay on a topic chosen by the student and approved by the capstone advisor, who must be a regular member of the Department of Religious Studies faculty but not necessarily the student’s advisor for the RS major.
+Students develop a proposal and bibliography in close consultation with their capstone advisor and submit this proposal by the end of the third quarter prior to expected graduation (usually the end of autumn quarter, senior year).
+They spend two quarters researching, writing, and revising their essay in RELIGST 297 and RELIGST 298.
+The character and content of the essay, which is meant to allow the student to utilize knowledge and skills learned in the course of the major, may take several forms.
+For example, a student may return to a subject studied earlier but now pursued with more questions or from a new perspective, or research a recent or new topic of interest in the field, or offer a carefully framed critical assessment of what has been learned in the major based on a review of influential sources, theories, and methods of studying religion.
+The Senior Essay is read and graded by the student’s capstone advisor and one other member of the Religious Studies faculty assigned by the DUS.

 What do our students say about their capstone project?